 When using a flat-file import, it will either update based on the latest version of the file or with multiple flat files.
 You can configure Power Query to link all files in an upload folder where the data of every new file will be automatically added to your data model.

 Tip #2: Excel Formula Views

-This one requires the tip before: formula reports require an “OLAP” data source for example Power Pivot (that can be link to nearly any source e.g. relational tables, etc.) when you want to store data locally in the sheet or solutions like SQL server Analysis Services (Tabular or Multi-Dimensional) as well as a variety of Third Party options in a client server configuration.
+This one requires the tip before: formula reports require an “OLAP” data source for example Power Pivot (that can be linked to nearly any source e.g. relational tables, etc.) when you want to store data locally in the sheet or solutions like SQL Server Analysis Services (Tabular or Multi-Dimensional) as well as a variety of Third Party options in a client-server configuration.

 I am still amazed how many finance professionals are not making use of the unparalleled power of the Pivot Table which provides tremendous flexibility for reporting (and with using Acterys equally for planning!).
 My not so well-known tips here: Make use of drill through (double click on a cell) to get to the underlying records of a cell (unfortunately not supported with DirectQuery yet), use “Quick Explore” to drill into details for another dimension attribute and combine Pivot Tables with Pivot Charts.
 Here are a few examples: